-Miriam Pickard graduated Charles Sturt University with a BA in Theatre/Media and completed theatre training in France with Master Clown teacher Philippe Gaulier and the Lecoqe International School of Mime.
-Miriam has been devising and collaborating in site-specific theatre, storytelling and comedy since 2010.
+Miriam Pickard graduated Charles Sturt University with a BA in Theatre/Media and completed theatre training in France with Master Clown teacher Philippe Gaulier.
+She is developing a unique storytelling format blending character based comedy, clown and bouffon.
+It is rich in mythology, comedy, and audience interaction.

 Miriam's creative practice focuses on devising and collaborating in site-specific, mythopoetic theatre and storytelling.
 This takes place between Canberra and Central Australia where she collaborates on European and Aboriginal cultural regeneration projects and in devising immersive and participatory mythic story events.
 She is committed to creating work that is accessible, entertaining and evocative.